• Home

 Planning

 Since spring 2023, the committee has worked diligently to develop a viable restoration plan.
-The total estimated cost is $750,000, to be funded through grants and individual community contributions.
+The total estimated cost was $750,000, to be funded through grants and individual community contributions.
+Due to structural issues discovered during construction we must raise an additional $150,000.
+We invite you to support this final fundraising initiative to help us reach this last milestone.
+You can donate now on this website.

 Current News and Updates